kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

   - CMG
   - HTTP
   - PKI

-tags:
-  - SCCM
-  - Configmgr
-  - Inboxes
-  - Perfmon
 ---

-How to configure a cloud management gateway (CMG) in HTTP mode...(thus without a PKI infrastructure... sort of)
+How to configure a cloud management gateway (CMG) in HTTP modus...(thus without a PKI infrastructure... sort of)

 # Intro #

 So Tom, yet another CMG blog ?
 Aren't there enough blogs on this topic already ??

 Well...
 I've done a few CMG setups now and altough there are some great blogs out there, I got the feeling that not all topics were properly covered.
 In my 5 parts series on setting up Co management, I started off with setting up the [CMG](http://www.oscc.be/sccm/configmgr/intune/co-management/cloud%20management%20gateway/cmg/CoMGMT-usecase-Part-1/).
 At this point in time it was a CMG "gen1" and required considerably more effort to get it working.
 In the meantime, Microsoft released a "gen2" CMG that is a lot easier to set up and best of all, doesn't require your clients to connect over HTTPS

 # CMG Functionality #